django-athm/athm-python/docs/guide.md

 - You receive a `reference_number` for your records
 - Status changes to `COMPLETED`
 - Customer receives confirmation

-!!! warning "Must Authorize Within 10 Minutes"
-    After customer confirms, you have ~10 minutes to authorize before the payment expires.

 ### Step 4: Error Handling